There are so many ways to get involved in Pinellas 4-H!

 Competitions and Special Events

-As 4-H youth grow in their skills and leadership, members can take part in a wide variety of activities beyond their clubs at the local, state, and national levels!
-Showcase your talents in competitions like Insectathon or Public Speaking—or grow your leadership skills at events such as iLEAD, 4-H Legislature, and Ignite by National 4-H. Whether you’re competing, networking, or learning something new, these unique opportunities let you explore interests, make new friends, and develop confidence along the way!
+As you build your skills and leadership, you can join activities beyond your club at the local, state, and national levels.
+Show your talents in competitions like Insectathon or Public Speaking.
+Grow your leadership at events like iLEAD, 4-H Legislature, and Ignite by National 4-H. Whether you’re competing, meeting new people, or learning something new, these events help you explore interests, build confidence, and make friends!

 Volunteer Opportunities

 Pinellas County 4-H thrives because of our dedicated adult volunteers!
-By sharing your time and talents, you can help shape the next generation of leaders, innovators, and community-minded citizens.
+By sharing your time and talents, you can help shape the next generation of leaders.

-- Club Leaders & Co-Leaders: Guide youth as they explore interests, develop leadership skills, and engage in hands-on learning.
-Club leaders facilitate regular meetings, support youth-led activities, and mentor young people in their project areas.
+- Club Leaders & Co-Leaders: Guide youth as they explore interests, build leadership, and learn by doing.
+Club leaders help run meetings, support youth-led activities, and coach young people in their projects.

-- Event & Camp Volunteers: Support our workshops, competitions, day camps, and other special events throughout the year.
-These short-term commitments offer flexibility while making a significant impact.
+- Event & Camp Volunteers: Help with workshops, competitions, day camps, and other special events throughout the year.
+These short-term roles are flexible and make a big impact.

-- Advisory Committee Members: Help shape the future of our program by serving on the 4-H Association, providing guidance on program development, fiscal operations, and community connections.
+- Advisory Committee Members: Help shape the future of our program by serving on the 4-H Association.
+Members give advice on programs, budgets, and community connections.

 4-H Youth Development Agent